Crazy-Crew/CrazyDocs/docs/plugins/crazyenvoys/faq.md

  * Use a plugin such as [LuckPerms](https://luckperms.net), Please do read through their [wiki](https://luckperms.net/wiki)
    * Make sure to check our [Commands](commands/permissions) page for updated permissions.

-### 5. Why can I claim envoys but my players can't?
+### 5. Why can I claim envoys but my players can't? or Why are my envoys not appearing?
  #### Potential Solutions
   * Set `spawn-protection` to 0 ( requires server restart )
   * WorldGuard